Canning Pineapple

 Identifying the seeds and eye of the peeled pineapple.Pin

-Use a sharp paring knife to cut them out.
+Use a sharp paring knife to cut the eyes out.

 Cutting out the core of the fruit.Pin

-Quart the fruit and slice it down vertically to remove the cores.
+Cut the fruit into quarters.
+Slice it down vertically to remove the core.
+Save the cores.

 Cut the fruit into bite-sized chunks.